WarrenGames/WarrenGames/README.md

 - 👀 I’m interested in programming video games.
 - 📫 How to reach me 'antoine.f1987@ant01.fr'

 - A bug in sdl2_wrapper library has been fixed (in the files 'boxEvent.h' and 'boxEvent.cpp').
-See changes
+See changes.txt at the root dir for more details.

 - Breakout4 repository has been updated (a bug that came when running cmake has been fixed).